motefly/Online-Prediction-Benchmarks/README.md

 # Online-Prediction-Benchmarks
 Research Benchmarks for Online Prediction Tasks.
-The initial commit is transferred from [DeepInterestNetwork](https://github.com/zhougr1993/DeepInterestNetwork), we acknowledge and appreciate the original authors' efforts here.
+The initial commit is transferred from [DeepInterestNetwork](https://github.com/zhougr1993/DeepInterestNetwork) and [dnn_ctr](https://github.com/nzc/dnn_ctr), we acknowledge and appreciate the original authors' efforts here.
 # DeepInterestNetwork
 Deep Interest Network for Click-Through Rate Prediction